Garage Door Opener Beeping? Replace the Backup Battery

-If you are looking to purchase a new battery backup garage door opener, we recommend the very popular Chamberlain WD962KEV 3/4HP belt drive opener with MyQ smartphone technology.
-With the optional internet gateway, you will be able to control and monitor your garage door from your smartphone with no monthly fees.
+If you are looking to purchase a new battery backup garage door opener, we recommend the very popular Chamberlain B730 3/4HP belt drive Wi-Fi garage door opener with MyQ smartphone technology.
+With the free app, you will be able to control and monitor your garage door from your smartphone with no monthly fees.
 This package includes a new multi-function wall button with motion sensor, 2 new remotes, outside keypad, safety sensors, and a backup battery to run the opener when the power goes out.

 What Is a Battery Backup Garage Door Opener?

 A battery backup opener is equipped with an internal or external battery that provides power to open and close your garage door during a power outage.
 The battery is designed to operate your opener 20-50 cycles in a 24 hour period.
 Some models have internal batteries while others use an external battery that is mounted near the motor head.

 This feature is a nice convenience for anyone living in an area where the power goes out frequently… especially when the weather is bad outside and your trying to get into your garage.
 You might have recently purchased or rented a home and not realized the garage door opener was equipped with this battery backup feature.